What happens if you can't pay your credit card?

 Your credit can be affected

 Your credit score is a 3-digit number based on several factors of your credit profile.
-A significant factor is your credit history, which includes your history of monthly payments.
+A significant factor is your payment history, which includes your history of monthly payments.
 When you miss a credit card payment or submit it late, your payment history changes, and your credit score can decrease.
 Payment history actually represents about a third of your credit score.

 Credit cards must be charged off around the time they become 180 days past due, if not earlier.
 That means the account becomes permanently closed.
-After charge-off, an account may be referred or assigned to a debt collection agency.
+After charge-off, an account may be referred to or assigned to a debt collection agency.
 In some cases, a company will sell charged off debt.

 Options if you can't make your minimum payment